vincitaylaran/crowdfunding-product-page/README.md

 ### Useful resources

 - [Gatsby docs](https://www.gatsbyjs.com/docs/) - For obvious reasons, the docs helped me understand plugins, themes, project structure, and CSS Modules.
-I still need to read further so I can fully graspy the potential of plugins and themes.
+I still need to read further so I can fully grasp the potential of plugins and themes.
 - [What is Gatsby and Why Use It](https://www.youtube.com/watch?v=GuvAMcsoreI&list=LL&index=13) - This is an amazing video explaining the practical benefits of using Gatsby.
 It goes into detail about what a static site generator is, how Gatsby fetches data via GraphQL, and why you should use Gatsby.

 ## Author